Description

 Scope

 Midwife notified births include those that occurred in public and private hospitals, family birth centres, at home, and those that occurred before arrival at planned birth site.
 Births notified occurred in WA and include those for women whose usual place of residence is outside WA.
 Notification by a registered midwife is required when a birth occurs from 20 weeks gestation, or if gestation is unknown, when birth weight is at least 400 grams.
 Livebirths and stillbirths are included.
-Infants born from abortion are included if they meet these same conditions.
+Infants born from abortion were included if they meet these same conditions until 26 Mar 2024.
+From 27 Mar 2024 births from abortions are not notified to the Chief Health Officer by midwives.

 Limitations